-NIJ appoints Osoba as governing council chair
+NIJ appoints Osoba as Governing Council Chair

 It directed that all standing committees should meet as regularly as appropriate and submit working papers for the council to fast track the repositioning drive.

-The council commended the untiring efforts of leaders in the profession including Messrs Obiagbena, Amuka and the late Ismaila Isa in steering the ship of the institute up till the moment.
+The council commended the untiring efforts of leaders in the profession, including Obiagbena, Sam Amuka and the late Ismaila Isa Funtua, in steering the ship of the institute up till the moment.

-A minute of silence was held in honour of the late chair, Mr Funtua, as well as a day of tribute organized by the school management in his honour.

 Comments